k8snetworkplumbingwg/whereabouts/doc/proposals/persistent-ips-ipamclaims.md

   not steal.
 - Claim exists, pool row tagged for this claim, IP **not** in `status.ips` → treat as incomplete persist write the IP into `status.ips` rather than free.
-- Overlapping CR missing or pointing at the wrong `PodRef` while the pool row is claim-owned → create/update the overlapping CR to match.
+- Overlapping CR vs pool row: compare the **complete lease identity** — IP, `IPAMClaimRef`, `PodRef`, `IfName`, and the pool/network key.
+If the overlapping row is missing **or** any of those fields diverge while the pool row is claim-owned, create/update the overlapping CR to match the pool row.
+A matching `PodRef` with a wrong IP, `IPAMClaimRef`, or `IfName` is still drift and must be repaired.
 Never leave overlapping state that would reject a later take-over.

 A repair must never transfer an IP that another live claim already owns.